 o Non-alcoholic cocktail without the straw: I recommend creating a recipe or finding one online that has pomegranate in it…..it helps to balance sex hormones.

 o CBD cocktail: After all it is 2019, CBD is an anti-inflammatory for the brain, reduces anxiety, depression, pain, and can treat signs of neuropathy.
+You can buy cbd online so if you’re interested in buying some, you can get it delivered straight to your house.
 It assists with mood, sleep and even post-traumatic stress.
 Why not start the night off right with this and the chocolate to get in the right “head-space”?
 Call us for more information on CBD.

 7. Write love letters to each other, or not!
 I say play the question game, a fun, interactive and engaging process for both new and old couples (both use topics to stimulate good conversation and learning more about each other…)